emc-mongoose/mongoose/README.md

 # Additional Extensions

-The *additional extension* components are not included
+The *additional extension* are not included in this bundle.

 | Repo | Description | Latest Release | Continuous Integration Status | Issue Tracker Link |
 |------|-------------|---------|-------------------------------|--------|